 In customizing bow length, the general rule is: the taller you are, the longer your bow should be.
-This is because tall people normally also have longer hands and hence a longer full draw length.
+This is because tall people normally also have longer arms and hence a longer full draw length.
 With the longer draw length, they bend the limbs more which makes the bow slightly more uncomfortable to shoot and somewhat more likely to break as well.

 Therefore if you are taller than 1.92 (6 ft 3"), you should switch from the standard 68" to 70" length.
 This does not necessarily apply for shorter people, although using a shorter bow gives you more speed on your arrows.
 Therefore you might consider going shorter.

 As a general rule: longer bows have a smoother draw and are more forgiving to different mistakes in shooting.
 At the same time, longer bows provide slower arrow speed.

 If unsure, always ask us what is the best length for you!